 Auto-Tagging with Sentiment Analysis

 We recently announced early access to a new product feature: auto-tagging.
-For auto-tagging, we use our homegrown machine learning system along with Google Cloud Natural Language API to automatically categorize open-ended customer feedback that our customers get as part of their NPS, CSAT and CES programs.
+For auto-tagging, we use our homegrown machine learning system along with Google Cloud Natural Language API to automatically categorize open-ended customer-survey feedback that our customers get as part of their NPS, CSAT and CES programs.
 The goal is to help companies put some structure to all of this qualitative data.
 We have a long list of customers eagerly waiting to get their hands on this feature.
 It’s a good problem to have.

 In addition, we are developing the ability to identify the sentiment of the feedback.
 The goal is to determine not only what the customer was talking about, but to say whether the feedback is positive, neutral or negative.
 It is particularly complex to decipher multiple “sentiments” within a single comment.